 A representative sample of each industrial byproduct must be recharacterized in accordance with ch.
 NR 538 Appendix, Tables 1 and 2, at a minimum of once every four years from the date of the initial certification or the last recharacterization.
 Recharacterization is not required for any industrial byproduct of which less than 1,000 cubic yards were beneficially used or stored for beneficial use in any calendar year during the previous four-year period.

 NR 538 requires industrial byproduct generators participating in the beneficial use program to report to the DNR every year on their reuse activities.
-The report, which covers activity during the previous calendar year, is generally available in January or February and must be submitted to the DNR by April 1.
+The report, which covers activity during the previous calendar year, is generally available in January and must be submitted to the DNR by April 1.

 The DNR strongly encourages electronic reporting through an online reporting system.
 For generators unable to use the online system, Form 4400-198 is still available.